betloreilly/opensearch/opensearch_workshop_final.md

 ## 8) Environment Setup (Docker Compose)

-> **Note**: This setup uses a development Docker Compose file with security disabled. **This configuration disables security and should only be used in test environments.**
+> **Note**: If you already have OpenSearch running locally, you can skip to Section 9.
+Otherwise, follow these steps to set up a development cluster with security disabled. **This configuration should only be used in test environments.**

 ### Prerequisite